10th Battalion, Middlesex Regiment: Memorials

-There are World War I memorial plaques to the 1/10th, 2/10th and 3/10th Battalions inside St Nicholas Church, Chiswick, where the Regimental Colours of the 10th Bn (1910–21) and the King's colours presented to 2/10th and 3/10th Bns after World War I are displayed.
+There are the First World War memorial plaques to the 1/10th, 2/10th and 3/10th Battalions inside St Nicholas Church, Chiswick, where the Regimental Colours of the 10th Bn (1910–21) and the King's colours presented to 2/10th and 3/10th Bns after the war are displayed.
 The metal plaque to the 1/10th Bn (North Wall) lists 58 members of the battalion who died on service (though it is not clear how many of these were seconded to other units).
 There are two plaques to the 2/10th Bn (South Wall): one is of stone, the other accompanying the battalion roll of honour is of wood and incorporates a small cross carved in 1917 by the soldiers from wood found on the Mount of Olives; this cross was used by their Chaplain for the rest of the war.
 The plaque to the 3/10th Bn (South Wall) is made of brass.

-There is also a World War I memorial plaque to the 10th Bn in the Army Reserve Centre, Deansbrook Road, Edgware.
+There is also a First World War memorial plaque to the 10th Bn in the Army Reserve Centre, Deansbrook Road, Edgware.